 Marestail is most susceptible to herbicide control while young.
 Bayer recommends targeting weeds before they reach 3 inches tall.

-- In soybean fields with a history of marestail problems, spray in the fall if you see marestail seedlings.
+- In corn fields with a history of marestail problems, spray in the fall if you see marestail seedlings.
 Warning: Failure to treat marestail-infested fields in the fall can result in overwintered marestail the following spring.

 - During the spring, watch for early-emerging marestail and control rosettes before they bolt.
 This will ensure effective burndown.

-Spring-germinating marestail can emerge as late as early summer, so a comprehensive herbicide strategy including multiples classes of chemistry will provide the most effective control and long-term reduction.3 Post-emergence treatments can help manage weed seed production and multiple weed flushes.
+Spring-germinating marestail can emerge as late as early summer, so a comprehensive herbicide strategy including multiples classes of chemistry will provide the most effective control and long-term reduction.2 Post-emergence treatments can help manage weed seed production and multiple weed flushes.

 The seed of marestail, also known as horseweed, germinates readily, usually in the fall or spring.
 The stem is very hairy.
 Willow-like leaves become progressively smaller as they move upward on the central flowering stalk.
 The main stem bolts, giving the plant the appearance of a horse’s tail.
 Photo courtesy of Aaron Hager, University of Illinois

-Controlling Marestail in Soybeans
+Controlling Marestail in Corn

 The two most important considerations in any well-thought-out herbicide program are herbicide sites of action and the weeds you want to control.
 Remember: Not every product is suitable for every situation nor registered in every state, and proper application techniques will enhance results.
 Before applying any herbicide, please read the entire label for the best possible results and to confirm that the product is effective on the weeds you wish to control.
+Corvus is a Restricted Use Pesticide.

 Consult with your local Bayer representative for specific marestail recommendations.